 - Protect your investment

-If you've just spent hundreds of pounds or more on a brand new tent, you probably want to keep it in top shape, the longest possible time.
+If you've just spent hundreds of pounds or more on a brand new tent, you probably want to keep it in top shape, for the longest possible time.
 Just like Scotch-Guarding the new sofa, the footprint mats help prevent invisible sticks and stones at your chosen camp from damaging, tearing and tearing the bottom of your new tent.
 Repairing or replacing damaged footprint mats is much easier than the tent's overall mat.

 - Double the waterproof